 If you are want to see some animals during your visit to Melbourne with kids, then go to the Melbourne Zoo where kids get free entry!
 Only 10 minutes from the city centre you can see over 320 exotic species from around the world at Melbourne’s Zoo.
 Animals include tigers, orangutans, penguins, seals and elephants as well as Australian animals such as Koalas and Kangaroos.

-Entry to the Melbourne Zoo is $36 per adult whilst children are free.
-Click here to book discounted tickets online.
+Entry to the Melbourne Zoo is $37 per adult whilst children are free on weekends and holidays but $19 all other times.
+Under 4s are free.
+Click here to book tickets online.

 The zoo is open daily between the hours of 9 am to 5 pm and one of the best attractions for kids in Melbourne.

 19. Melbourne Gaol

 Built in the 1800s the Melbourne Gaol is one of Melbourne’s oldest buildings and an interesting historical attraction.
 During its operation as a gaol between 1842 and 1929 it held and executed some of Australia’s most notorious prisoners, including the infamous bush ranger Ned Kelly.
 The museum displays various information and memorabilia of the prisoners and staff.

 Just be mindful that the museum is a little dark and may be one of the things to do in Melbourne for families with older children.
 Although the Melbourne Gaol was right across from our accommodation, I chose not to take Myla there, but I have been before myself and found it really interesting.

 The Melbourne Gaol is open daily from 9.30 am to 5pm and entry is $28 per child and $15 per child.
 Family passes are available for $65.

 20. Luna Park

 No doubt one of the fun family things to do in Melbourne is to visit Luna Park.
 Luna Park is one of the world’s oldest existing amusement parks with it being in operation for over 100 years.